micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-So when Pilate saw that he was getting nowhere, but rather that a riot was about to break out, he took water and washed his hands in the presence of the crowd, saying, I am not guilty of _nor_ responsible for this [^c]_righteous_ Man's blood; see to it yourselves.
+So when Pilate saw that he was getting nowhere, but rather that a riot was about to break out, he took water and washed his hands in the presence of the crowd, saying, I am not guilty of _nor_ responsible for this _righteous_ Man's blood; see to it yourselves.